 3. When the delivery comes, you will come and make sure you will merchandise the wines.
 For example, put shelf-talkers if they allow.

 4. You will NOT offer this to their next-door wine store for the first month as you want to build the brand with Mr. retailer first.

 5. You will make sure you don't run out of supply or mess up the delivery.
 If you have promised by 10 am Thursday, delivery commitment should be met.

-6. You are honest to your customer about what you are selling.
-For example, you know that they are NOT going to sell that $20 Napa Cab in that area, then what's the point pitching 5 cases of that?
+6. You are honest with your customer about what you are selling.
+For example, you know that they are NOT going to sell that $20 Napa Cab in that area, then what's the point of pitching 5 cases of that?
 Rather use that store for something they will move.